nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating guests : `find`

 This command locates guests whose details contain any of the given keywords.
-This allows the user to search for a guest with any of the specific guest's field.
+This allows you to search for guests with any of the specific guests' field.

 This command is typically used when searching for a guest of a specific characteristic.
 This command also allows for filtering of the guest list displayed.
 For example, the command `find no` will display all the rooms that have yet to be